nbeversl/urtext_docs/README.md

-The example Pointer above becomes a child of this node, visible in the "Table of Contents (does not yet appear correctly in Markdown format)" or using the other tree views described in "Trees".
+The example Pointer above becomes a child of this node, visible in the "Table of Contents" or using the other tree views described in "Trees".

 The advantages to Node Pointers are many, including: